-NNUAL PERFORMANCE GOALS AND TARGETS 2023 2022 2021 2020 2019 2018 Based on lessons learned from the bank failures in early 2023, and in coordination with the OCC and FRB, review the prudential regulation of regional banks with respect to capital, liquidity, and interest rate risk (including the capital treatment of unrealized losses) and consider whether changes or updated guidance are appropriate.
+(00 , Strategic Goal: FDIC-insured institutions are safe and sound.
+ANNUAL PERFORMANCE GOALS AND TARGETS 2023 2022 2021 2020 2019 2018 Based on lessons learned from the bank failures in early 2023, and in coordination with the OCC and FRB, review the prudential regulation of regional banks with respect to capital, liquidity, and interest rate risk (including the capital treatment of unrealized losses) and consider whether changes or updated guidance are appropriate.
 ACHIEVED.
 SEE PGS.
 41-43.
 Solicit public comment on the development of guidance to help banks prudently manage the financial risks posed by climate change.
 ACHIEVED.
 Issue a final rule related to the exemption for Suspicious Activity Reports (SARs).
 NOT ACHIEVED.
 Issue a final interagency rule on the use of supervisory guidance.
 ACHIEVED.
 Clarify the use of Model Risk Management Guidance related to systems or models used by banks to assist in complying with the BSA/AML requirements.
 ACHIEVED.
 Issue a final rule on brokered deposits.
-ACHIEVED. lssue a final rule on stress testing guidance.
+ACHIEVED.
+Issue a final rule on stress testing guidance.
 NOT ACHIEVED.
 Issue a final rule to codify and amend the FDIC's Statement of Policy on Section 19 of the Federal Deposit Insurance Act (FDI Act).
 ACHIEVED.
 Issue a final rule clarifying the applicability of the "valid when made" rule.
 ACHIEVED.

-ANNUAL PERFORMANCE 2023 2022 2021 2020 2019 2018 GOALS AND TARGETS Issue an interagency final rule to modify the treatment of covered funds under the Volcker Rule.
+Supervision Program Results (continued) Strategic Goal: FDIC-insured institutions are safe and sound.
+ANNUAL PERFORMANCE 2023 2022 2021 2020 2019 2018 GOALS AND TARGETS Issue an interagency final rule to modify the treatment of covered ACHIEVED. funds under the Volcker Rule.
+Issue a final rule amending the ACHIEVED. swap margin requirements.
+7. Increase engagement and collaboration to preserve and promote FDIC-insured minority depository institutions (MDIs) and mission-driven institutions.
+Convene meetings of the MDI Subcommittee of the Advisory Committee on Community ACHIEVED.
+Banking (CBAC) to gain insight SEE PGS.
 ACHIEVED.
-Issue a final rule amending the swap margin requirements.
+ACHIEVED. into industry needs, seek input 85-86. on program operations, and share best practices.
+Host an interagency conference for FDIC-insured MDIs and ACHIEVED.
+Community Development SEE PG.
+86. Financial Institutions.
 ACHIEVED.

-7. Increase engagement and collaboration to preserve and promote FDIC-insured minority depository institutions (MDIs) and mission-driven institutions.

-Convene meetings of the MDI Subcommittee of the Advisory Committee on Community Banking (CBAC) to gain insight into industry needs, seek input on program operations, and share best practices.
-ACHIEVED.
+Promote creation of new MDIs.
 SEE PGS.
-85-86.
 ACHIEVED.
 ACHIEVED.
-Host an interagency conference for FDIC-insured MDIs and Community Development Financial Institutions.
-ACHIEVED.
-SEE PG.
-86. Promote creation of new MDIs.
-ACHIEVED.
-SEE PGS.
 85-88.
-ACHIEVED.
-ACHIEVED.
-Establish the Mission-Driven Bank Fund as an independent funding source for FDIC- insured MDIs and Community Development Financial Institutions (CDFIs).
-ACHIEVED.
-Conduct a media campaign to promote the visibility and benefit of FDIC-insured MDIs and other mission-driven institutions.
-ACHIEVED.
+Establish the Mission-Driven Bank Fund as an independent funding source for FDIC-ACHIEVED. insured MDIs and Community Development Financial Institutions (CDFIs).
+Conduct a media campaign to promote the visibility and benefit of FDIC-insured MDIs ACHIEVED. and other mission-driven institutions.